Loading...

 PROJECT_ROOT=/home/dev/project

 This confirms the export is live in the current environment.
-For true persistence, open a new terminal and re-run the same check.
+The persistence check is opening a new terminal and repeating the same command.

-Step 6 : Confirm the export line exists in ~/.bashrc.
+Step 6 : Confirm the export line exists as evidence.

 Command